usnistgov/MCV-QOE-TVO/README.md

 - AudioFile: audio file to be used for performing tests.
 - Trials: Number of trials to run for each sample volume.
 - Volumes: Instead of using the algorithm to determine what volume levels to sample, explicitly set the volume sample points.
 When this is given no optimal volume is calculated.
-- Lim: Lim sets the volume limits to use for the test in dB.
+- Lim: Sets the volume limits to use for the test in dB.
 - PTTGap: Time to pause after completing one trial and starting the next.
 This setting may need to change if one is using a SUT with broadband.
 - tol: Tolerance value used to set minimum spacing between evaluated volume levels.